 - 4.1 In forming an opinion on whether the proposed investment strategy meets the requirements of section 103(2) of the Act, the PRSA Actuary should take account of the following principles: - 4.1.1 Under the Act, responsibility for preparing the default investment strategy rests with the PRSA provider.

-The elements of a default investment strategy may vary between PRSA products of the same PRSA provider.
-The default investment strategy for any product is required to "adopt an investment profile consistent with fulfilling the reasonable expectations of a typical contributor with respect to the said PRSA product for the purposes of making savings for retirement".
-However, the PRSA provider may make alternative investment approaches available at the specific request of PRSA contributors. - 4.1.2 In considering his or her opinion, the PRSA Actuary must take account of the appropriateness of the strategy for meeting reasonable expectations for the purposes of saving for retirement.
-The PRSA Actuary is required to certify that the default investment strategy is, in his or her opinion, consistent with fulfilling the reasonable expectations of a typical contributor with respect to the said PRSA product.
-For each PRSA product, the reasonable expectations of a typical contributor with respect to the said PRSA product are likely to be primarily determined by the communications received by the contributor from the PRSA provider, both prior to the completion of the contract and during the currency of the contract.
-The PRSA Actuary should therefore ensure that, in or with client-specific Preliminary Disclosure Certificates and initial Statements of Reasonable Projection in respect of contributors following a default investment strategy and in or with all generic Preliminary Disclosure Certificates, sufficient information is provided to enable the contributor to be aware of the principal features of the default investment strategy.
+- 4.1.2 The elements of a default investment strategy may vary between PRSA products of the same PRSA provider. - 4.1.3 The default investment strategy for any product is required to "adopt an investment profile consistent with fulfilling the reasonable expectations of a typical contributor with respect to the said PRSA product for the purposes of making savings for retirement". - 4.1.4 the PRSA provider may make alternative investment approaches available at the specific request of PRSA contributors. - 4.1.5 For each PRSA product, the reasonable expectations of a typical contributor will be determined by the marketing and/or other communications received by the contributor from the PRSA provider, both prior to the completion of the contract and during the term of the contract.
+The PRSA Actuary should therefore ensure that, in or with any Preliminary Disclosure Certificates and initial Statements of Reasonable Projection in respect of contributors following a default investment strategy sufficient information is provided to enable the contributor to be aware of the principal features of the default investment strategy.
 In particular, such information should include a clear description of the asset classes in which the PRSAs will be invested, the ranges within which the allocations to each asset class would normally be expected to be, an explanation of the likely volatility of returns, and how the investment strategy might vary in accordance with the estimated outstanding duration until the contributor might be expected to receive benefits from the PRSA account.
-The nature of the information provided should take into account the nature of a typical contributor as determined by the provider and assessed by the PRSA Actuary pursuant to paragraph 3.6.

-- 4.1.3 In addition to satisfying himself or herself that the asset mix is consistent with fulfilling the reasonable expectations of a typical contributor, as primarily determined by the communication referred to in paragraph 4.1.2, the PRSA Actuary should take into account (among others) the following issues: - 4.1.3.1 Whether adequate asset diversification is provided for in the strategy (see paragraphs 5.6 to 5.10); - 4.1.3.2 Whether concentration risk has been satisfactorily controlled (see paragraph 5.7); - 4.1.3.3 Whether adequate arrangements are in place in relation to pricing, liquidity and cash holdings. - 4.2 A common situation is for the PRSA Actuary also to hold a managerial position within the provider company.
-All reasonable steps must be taken to ensure that the other members of the management and the directors of the provider recognise in what capacity the actuary is expressing views about PRSA investment matters.
+The nature of the information provided should take into account the nature of a typical contributor as determined by the provider and assessed by the PRSA Actuary pursuant to paragraph 3.3. - 4.1.3 In addition to satisfying himself or herself that the asset mix is consistent with fulfilling the reasonable expectations of a typical contributor, as primarily determined by the communication referred to in paragraph 4.1.2, the PRSA Actuary should take into account (among others) the following issues: - 4.1.3.1 Whether adequate asset diversification is provided for in the strategy (see paragraphs 5.6 to 5.10); - 4.1.3.2 Whether concentration risk has been satisfactorily controlled (see paragraph 5.7); - 4.1.3.3 Whether adequate arrangements are in place in relation to pricing, liquidity and cash holdings. - 4.2 A common situation is for the PRSA Actuary to hold a managerial position within the provider company.
+All reasonable steps must be taken to ensure that the other members of the management and the directors of the provider recognise in what capacity the PRSA Actuary is expressing views about PRSA investment matters.